 OVERVIEW: The Joseph and Florence Roblee Foundation’s LGBTQ-related grants go to organizations supporting LGBTQ youth and those advocating for the rights of “alternative-model” families.

 IP TAKE: This funder geographically limits its grantmaking to the St. Louis, Missouri region and Miami-Dade County, Florida.

 PROFILE: The Joseph H. and Florence A. Roblee Foundation was established in 1971 and “[s]upports programs which work to break down cultural, racial, ethnic, religious, and sexual barriers,” and “[s]upports projects designed to elevate children as a societal priority.”
-Roblee invests in education, community, and family support issues.
+Roblee grants invest in education, community, and family support issues.

 In the LGBT giving space, the foundation supports programs that protect and support LGBTQ youth and those “Advancing the rights of and encourage services for alternative model families.”
 Roblee also invests in organizations promoting a better understanding between “[d]ifferent cultures, ethnic/racial groups, religions, and sexual orientations.”